datahub-project/datahub/metadata-ingestion/README.md

 ## Prerequisites
 1. Before running any metadata ingestion job, you should make sure that Data Hub backend services are all running.
 Easiest way to do that is through [Docker images](../docker).
-2. You also need to build the `metadata-models` module as below.
+2. You also need to build the `mxe-schemas` module as below.
     ```
-    ./gradlew :metadata-models:build
+    ./gradlew :metadata-events:mxe-schemas:build
     ```
     This is needed to generate `MetadataChangeEvent.avsc` which is the schema for `MetadataChangeEvent` Kafka topic.
 This stream is the entry point for any metadata CRUD operation for Data Hub.